TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 The tests speak for themselves.
 In the first test, we utilize snapshots to check whether all the nodes render as we expect them to.
 In the second test, we simulate a click event.
 Then we check if the heading changed. `toMatch` is one of the various assertions we could have made.
 Notice that the callback function for the second test is an `async` one, as we need this in order to `await user.click()`.

 It's also important to note that after every test, React Testing Library unmounts the rendered components.
 That's why we render for each test.
-For a lot of tests for a component, the `beforeEach` Vitest function could prove handy.
+For a lot of tests for a component, a custom `setup` function could prove handy.

 ### What are snapshots?